Carlos Santana Player Props: Pirates vs. White Sox

 Carlos Santana At The Plate

-- Santana is batting .185 with a double, two home runs and four walks.
+- Santana has a double, two home runs and five walks while hitting .258.

-- In three of seven games this year (42.9%), Santana has reached base safely via hit, and that includes multiple hits twice.
+- Santana has reached base via a hit in four games this season (of eight played), and had multiple hits in three of those games.

-- In seven games played this year, he has homered in two of them.
+- In eight games played this season, he has hit a homer in two of them.

-- Santana has driven in a run in two games this season, with multiple runs batted in once.
+- In three games this season (37.5%), Santana has picked up an RBI, including two games with multiple runs batted in.

-- In three of seven games this season, he has scored, including multiple runs once.
+- He has scored at least one run three times this season (37.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.